JavierRosales/Pands-Project/README.md

 I will be using Python scripts of code to explain my arguments and findings, which will be done through graphs and snippets in the ReadMe.

-Finally I will provide a summary and drawing my conclusion of the data set.
+Finally I will provide a summary and draw my conclusion of the data set.